sinch/docs/docs/sms/sms-guide.md

 ---
 title: SMS Rest Guide
 excerpt: >-
   The most feature rich API that Sinch offers is the SMS REST API.
-Single messages, scheduled batch send-outs, using message templates and more.
+Send single messages, schedule batch send-outs, use message templates and more.
 ---
-### Using the Rest API
+### Using the REST API

-To get started in minutes to [send your first SMS](doc:sms)
+To get started in minutes using our REST API, go to [send your first SMS](doc:sms).

 #### Authentication